Holographic Algorithms Beyond Matchgates: Preliminaries

 \subsection{Problems and Definitions}

-The framework of Holant problems is defined for functions mapping any $[q]^k \to \mathbb{F}$ for a finite $q$ and some field $\mathbb{F}$.
-In this paper, we investigate some of the tractable complex-weighted Boolean $\Holant$ problems, that is, all functions are $[2]^k \to \mathbb{C}$.
+The framework of Holant problems is defined for functions mapping $[q]^k$ to $\mathbb{F}$ for a finite $q$ and some field $\mathbb{F}$.
+In this paper, we investigate some of the tractable complex-weighted Boolean $\Holant$ problems, that is, all functions are of the type $[2]^k \to \mathbb{C}$.
 Strictly speaking, for consideration of models of computation, functions take complex algebraic numbers.